 Among the chosen examples you can tell the closest-to-ceratopsids apart from the most basal kinds by simply reading their names: the former have usually the suffix -ceratops (ex.
 Leptoceratops, Zuniceratops), the latter usually end in other ways (ex.
-Psittacosaurus, Yinlong).
+Chaoyangsaurus, Yinlong).

-The "sheep" of the Cretaceous: Leptoceratops
+A Proto-Sheep of the Late Cretaceous: Leptoceratops

-This Mix-and-Match Critter look surprised scientists, which used to think frontal horns were a very evolved trait of some advanced ceratopsids - while the nasal one was believed the most ancient horn in ceratopsid’s history.
-The ancestry of the frontal horns was confirmed in the 2000s, when some early centrosaurine true ceratopsids (the no-frontal-horns subfamily) showed long frontal horns like those of a chasmosaurine: Albertaceratops is one example.
-Now scientists think later centrosaurines (Centrosaurus, Styracosaurus and so on) reduced secondarily the length of these horns.
-There was also a chasmosaurine which eliminated its nasal horn, resembling a Zuniceratops; this one is variably classified either as a odd-looking Triceratops species, or a separate genus, Nedoceratops, originally called "Diceratops" ("two-horned face") or "Diceratus" (the name "Diceratops" was pre-occupied by an insect and had the same fate of "Microceratops").
+- Differences between Proto-ceratopsids and Real-ceratopsids are considerable.
+There should have been at least one intermediate form between the two: how could it have looked?
+In 1998, the answer was found under the name Zuniceratops (which has detained the record of the last member of the Dinosaur Alphabet for some years).
+The most ancient North American ceratopsian, from Middle Cretaceous, it was only 4 m long (less than half a Triceratops), and had a mixed Triceratops / Protoceratops appearance: two long frontal horns like the former, and none on the nose like the latter.
+This Mix-and-Match Critter look surprised scientists, which used to think frontal horns were a very evolved trait of some advanced ceratopsids - while the nasal one was believed the most ancient horn in ceratopsids history.
+The ancestry of the frontal horns was confirmed in the 2000s, when some early centrosaurine true ceratopsids (the no-frontal-horns subfamily) showed long frontal horns like those of a chasmosaurine, ex.
+Albertaceratops.
+Now scientists think later centrosaurines (Centrosaurus, Styracosaurus, Pachyrhinosaurus, and so on) reduced secondarily the length of these horns.
+There was also a chasmosaurine which eliminated its nasal horn, resembling a Zuniceratops; this one is variably classified either as a odd-looking Triceratops species (Triceratops hatcheri, named after John Hatcher, one of Marsh's main collaborators) or a separate genus, Nedoceratops, originally called "Diceratops" ("two-horned face") or "Diceratus" — the name "Diceratops" was pre-occupied by an insect and had the same fate of "Microceratops".

+- Another, even more important missing-link was found as recently as the 2006: following the current trend about Chinese dinos naming, it was called Yinlong ("hidden dragon").
+Living in Late Jurassic, it took the "most primitive ceratopsian" record away from Psittacosaurus.
+Its external appearence was the least Triceratops-like one can imagine: Yinlong was not only totally bipedal, but had neither any parrot-bill, nor spiky cheeks.
+Its only ceratopsian trait is a merely anatomical one: the rostral bone at the tip of its upper jaw, present in all ceratopsians and in no other dinosaur group.
+To compensate, Yinlong had small canines: this, together with its size (4 ft long) and shape, makes it quite similar to the basal ornithischian Heterodontosaurus.
+Indeed, this resemblance was once cited as the definitive proof that heterodontosaurids were not ornithopods but ancient relatives of ceratopsians and pachycephalosaurs, but now the latter is disputed.
 Many new basal ceratopsians have been described since the 1990s both in Asia and in North America.
-Some were related with the examples listed above: for example, Udanoceratops (one of the largest ones) was close to Leptoceratops; Graciliceratops was similar to Microceratus; while Turanoceratops was perhaps close to Zuniceratops and maybe one of the ceratopsids' ancestors.
-But others have revealed to be more primitive, if not at the same degree of Yinlong.
-Two of them have become the namesakes of their own family: the Early Cretaceous Archaeoceratops ("ancient horned face") was a sort of middle-way between Psittacosaurus and Leptoceratops; and the Late Jurassic Chaoyangsaurus (originally called "Chaoyoungosaurus" or "Chaoyangosaurus" and initially believed the earliest pachycephalosaurian) has been revealed being between Psittacosaurus and Yinlong.
+Some were related with the examples listed above: for example, Udanoceratops (one of the largest, twice longer than a Protoceratops) was close to Leptoceratops but living in Asia; Asiaceratops was also an Asian Leptoceratops-relative; Graciliceratops ("gracile horned face") was similar to Microceratops, and some alleged "microceratops" remains actually belonged to it; Breviceratops ("short horned face") was originally considered a second Protoceratops species; while Turanoceratops from Central Asia was perhaps close to Zuniceratops and maybe one of the ceratopsids' ancestors.
+But others guys have revealed to be more primitive, if not at the same degree of Yinlong.
+Two of them have become the namesakes of their own family: the Early Cretaceous Archaeoceratops ("ancient horned face"), was a sort of middle-way between Psittacosaurus and Leptoceratops - the same about Auroraceratops "dawn horned face", which had an unusually-shaped skull; the second is the Late Jurassic Chaoyangsaurus (originally called "Chaoyoungosaurus" or "Chaoyangosaurus").
+Described in 1983, Chaoyangsaurus (and its closest relative Xuanhuaceratops, originailly named "Xuanhuasaurus" in 1986) initially were believed the earliest pachycephalosaurians, both from China; but they have then been revealed being very archaic ceratopsians between Psittacosaurus and Yinlong.
 Still mysterious is the identity of the poorly-known Early Cretaceous Stenopelix, whose pelvis was found in Europe in the XIX century.